superli3/codenavi/README.md

 # Model training

 I will be using an approach based on the outlook referenced in the seq2seq paper.
-We have generated our labels and sequences, so the next step will be to utilize a language model that can adequately
+We have generated our labels and sequences, so the next step will be to utilize a language model.
+Most of the code in the project covers the data generation portion (can be applied across a wide array of projects on Github!) - the rest is left up to actual models to actually run a language model.

 ## Setting up a VM